siberianfox/g2wiki/Raster-Streaming-Protocol.md

 ##Design Goals
 Here for discussion and listed in no particular order:

-- Support Laser/CNC controllers with limited image memory, and therefore require a streaming protocol
+- Support Laser/CNC controllers with limited image memory, and therefore require a streaming protocol.

-- Ideally we could stream a BMP or PNG or other losslessly encodes file directly to the controller, taking advantage of compression methods already used in those files

 - Support a protocol that is as simple as possible (MVP, or minimum viable protocol?), but allow for extensibility for additional capabilities ac controller may have, and potentially for a capabilities discovery mechanism to allow the CAM to optimally utilize the capabilities of the controller.

-- Support communications in ASCII only (7 bit) formats as some communication channels are not frienly to raw binary communication.
+- Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.

 - Support interjection of runtime machine controls such as feedhold and resume.

+- Ideally we could stream a [BMP](https://en.wikipedia.org/wiki/BMP_file_format) or [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image files directly to the controller, taking advantage of compression methods already used in those files.

 - Require as little translation from common image formats to streaming protocol formats as possible.
 Specifically, we are looking at [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image file formats.